andyl/uber_gen/notes/devnotes.md

 - Ecto-style schemas and option validation
 - Ability to configure nested trees of playbooks
 - Ability to specify tree configuration in YAML or JSON docs
-- A standalone executable `uber_gen` that reads config files.
+- A standalone executable `atree` that reads config files.

 New possibilities:
 - HTTP-like playbook protocol with CGI